-Even as more people continue to learn about the dangers of Roundup—Monsanto’s best selling weed killer—the herbicide remains in heavy use in the U.S. and around the world.
-Many people are still unacquainted with the serious health issues posed by glyphosate, the key ingredient in Roundup, which was classified as a probable human carcinogen by the World Health Organization (WHO) in March, 2015.
+More people continue to learn about the dangers of Roundup, the best-selling weed killer from Bayer-Monsanto.
+Lawsuits have awarded user over $2 billion dollars in connection to cancer and Roundup use.
+However, this synthetic herbicide is still heavily used in the U.S. and around the world.
+As a result, many people remain unacquainted with the serious health issues posed by glyphosate, the active ingredient in Roundup, which was classified as a probable human carcinogen by the World Health Organization (WHO) in March 2015.

-The rise in sustainable, organic farming, coupled with the reported health risks associated with glyphosate exposure has prompted farmers, groundskeepers and gardeners to ask: is there a safe alternative to Roundup?
-The answer is yes, and employing an alternative to Roundup in gardening or agriculture is more important than ever.
+The rise in farms forgoing synthetic herbicides like Roundup, contrasted against the reported health risks associated with glyphosate exposure has prompted farmers, groundskeepers and gardeners to ask: is there a safe alternative herbicide?
+The answer is yes, and employing an alternative herbicide in gardening or agriculture is more important than ever.

 The herbicide has also given rise to genetically modified food, which has been linked to health issues such as infertility, immune problems, faulty insulin regulation, accelerated aging and changes in major organs and the gastrointestinal system.

-If the health risks are not enough to convince you to consider an alternative to Roundup, maybe the environmental impact will change your mind…
+If the health risks are not enough to convince you to consider an alternative herbicide, maybe the environmental impact will change your mind…

 Most of the other alternative herbicides used by farmers or gardeners fall into the following categories:

-In order to get the best results from a Roundup alternative, it is best to use in conjunction with other helpful practices, like working to improve soil health, plant nutrition and irrigation.
-Remember, an alternative to Roundup is generally going to be a contact herbicide ( except for electric shock), not a systemic herbicide, such as Roundup which kills the entire plant by entering the vascular system.
+In order to get the best results from an alternative herbicide, it is best to use in conjunction with other helpful practices, like working to improve soil health, plant nutrition, and irrigation.
+Remember, an alternative is generally going to be a contact herbicide (except for electric shock), not a systemic herbicide, which kills the entire plant by entering the vascular system.

 Contact herbicides generally work by burning plant foliage that comes into contact with the product.
 They are only capable of killing weeds that have emerged—they have no residual activity on weeds that emerge after application.

-Salt – Some choose to combine vinegar with salt to make their Roundup alternative more potent.
+Salt* – Some choose to combine vinegar with salt to make their alternative herbicide more potent.
 Like vinegar, salt is a desiccant, so it dries out leaves and stems.
-Combining salt with vinegar will make your alternative to Roundup “extra strength.”

 If you would like more information on ingredient concentration levels for your alternative herbicide, check out this article from Garden Counselor.